jnisperuza/custom-checkout-app/README.md

 ## Guide components 🍕

-To explain how this cancellation application works, the following components with which you can expand the rest of the sections and functionalities of the "Custom checkout app" application.
+To explain how this checkout application works, the following components with which you can expand the rest of the sections and functionalities of the "Custom checkout app" application.

 ### Client profile data